Asbestos in Paint

 Asbestos was added to paint throughout most of the 20th century, until it was banned in the UK in 1999.

-It is possible to make some asbestos materials safer by painting them over with a sealant emulsion.
-This seals in the fibres and makes them less likely to become airborne.
+It is possible to seal some asbestos materials safer by painting them over with a sealant emulsion.

 The main types of asbestos used in sprayed coatings and paint were chrysotile (white), crocidolite (blue) and amosite (brown).